Jonathan0137/Pawsup/doc/sprint3/sprint3.md

 - Understanding how to deal with(process, store, post request) image files.

 # Unfinished Work
-- NODE-89(Create Service): slight blocker due to unsure of how to process image files.
+- NODE-110: slight blocker due to unsure of how to process image files.